Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Who must comply with FSMA 204?

-Any company that manufactures, processes, packs, transports, or sells foods on the Food Traceability List must comply unless a specific exemption applies.
+Any company that manufactures, processes, packs, transports or sells foods on the Food Traceability List must comply unless a specific exemption applies.
+This includes farms, processors, distributors, importers and some retailers.

 Does FSMA 204 require EDI?